 SC: About 6 years ago we set up a factory in Bhiwadi by the name of Durable doors and windows for uPVC window manufacturing.
 We did a project in Jaipur for Vatika in uPVC.
 As time went by, Vatika wasn’t very keen on uPVC.
 And we also felt that aluminium is our forte and we should abide by that.
 So we stopped the uPVC production and only aluminium windows are being fabricated at Durable windows as of now.
 But soon we may start uPVC window fabrication again.
 So essentially, we have two divisions – Alkarma, where curtain walls, structural glazing and skylights are fabricated and in Durable we manufacture doors and windows.
 These are 2 completely different set ups with different teams working totally independent of each other.

-WFM: In times where most of the aluminium fabricators don’t want to manufacture windows and are happy executing façade projects, what made you stick to windows as well as the façades?
+In times where most of aluminium fabricators don’t want to manufacture windows and are happy executing façade projects, what made you stick to windows as well as the façades?

 All said and done, I had a theory and decided that I will not lose out on either of the businesses.
 The residential demand has been high off late.
 We have done a number of projects where only windows were required, many where the requirement was strictly curtain wall and many more where the combination of both was required.
 25 to 30% of our turnover is from the window business.

-SC: We are doing size-able work for Vatika along the NH8 in sectors 82-83.
+SC: We are doing size able work for Vatika along the NH8 in sector 82-83.
 They are all residential buildings ranging from ground plus 2 stories to ground plus 24.
 We are doing Victory Valley for Ireo which is the 1st 50 storey building in Gurgaon.
-These are the projects from the front of the window.
-In façades, we are doing GYS Vision, another project called City Centre for Vatika on NH 8, Mindscape in Faridabad, which is again a Vatika project.
+These are the projects from the windows front.
+In façades we are doing GYS Vision, another project called City Centre for Vatika on NH 8, Mindscape in Faridabad, which is again a Vatika project.
 The architect for the project is Sohrab Dalal in association with another one in Singapore.
 Besides, we are doing a hotel for the bird group in Aerocity.
-These are all decent-sized projects, which will keep us occupied for the next 14 to 18 months.
+These are all decent sized projects, which will keep us occupied for the next 14 to 18 months.

 Talking about next five years, there is going to be a growth.
 We would look at doing far more than what we are doing right now.
 Looking at the quantum of window jobs we are doing right now, I think that there is a big case for having a much larger facility for windows.
 Because, whatever the industry trend might be, I will still continue to manufacture windows.